-Nick at Nite is the long-running nighttime block on Nickelodeon, currently airing from primetime to early morning.
-The block was born in 1985 when A&E (then known as ARTS), which was running programming during the primetime hours on Nickelodeon, launched its own 24 hour channel, likely because there was a small audience for children's programming after bedtime.
+Nick at Nite is the long-running nighttime block on Nickelodeon, airing from primetime to early morning.
+It was created in 1985 after A&E (then known as ARTS), which previously filled the primetime slot on Nickelodeon's channel space, split away into its own 24 hour channel, likely because there was a small audience for children's programming after bedtime.

 In 1996, the block spun off the oldies TV network, TV Land.

 In 2004, Nick at Nite became its own timeshare "network" for Nielsen ratings purposes.note In that same year, Nick at Nite would begin producing original programming, including more dramatic series.
 These efforts would last until 2015, after Instant Mom concluded its run with its third season.

 These nights, Nick at Nite's schedule is mainly composed of more contemporary movies and sitcoms such as Young Sheldon, Friends, Mike & Molly, and Mom.
 In rare animation examples, they air SpongeBob SquarePants and The Smurfs (2021) at 6:30 AM.